silabs-KrisY/cp210x_bootloader_activation/README.md

 1. CP2105 or CP2102N (designed to work with other CP210x also, but only tested with these)
 2. EFR32/EFM32 with xmodem gecko bootloader flashed
 3. Connect GPIO.0 of the CP210x ports to nRESET.
 Note that it's difficult to connect to the target nRESET pin when using a radio board connected to the WSTK.
 For this reason, I recommend using the BRD8016A that comes with the [EXP4320A WGM110 Wi-Fi Expansion Kit](https://www.silabs.com/documents/public/user-guides/ug291-exp4320a-user-guide.pdf).
 You can install a radio board on this board and access pins via the 40 pin header (not installed by default).
 See below for an example pinout using BRD4158A as the target.
 4. Connect GPIO.1 to a pin configured in the gecko bootloader as an active low bootloader activation pin (which I am calling 'nBOOT').
-Note that it's
 5. Connect the RX pin of the CP210x port to the TX pin of the target device.
 6. Connect the TX pin of the CP210x port to the RX pin of the target device.